 Lindsay is a playwright, arts advocate, and a candidate in Temple University's MFA program in Playwriting.
-She lives and writes in Philadelphia, PA, with her husband, three cats and two dogs.
+She lives and writes in Philadelphia, PA, with her husband and a small menagerie.
 Someday, she hopes to not have to vacuum.

 Jarnsaxa brings Nikea’s viral weapon back to the Hei Shui corporation, but must continue posing as Agent Bachman and develop diplomatic skills, when The Interviewer gives her a risky invitation.
 Loki finds Jasper, and lands in the tightest vise he can imagine: the role of a devoted father.
 Eric and Sif go to Hel, find the trapped Scandia Energy workers from Sottunga, and Agent Bachman adds to the greater mystery.
 What could Hel want from Sif?
 Why are the voices of Stephanie, The Interviewer and SoloMom so compelling to Loki and Jarnsaxa?

 Jarnsaxa escapes the Hei Shui Corporation and finds a world more harsh than she expected.
 She meets Nikea and Rocola, learns what humans really can be, and is given an unusual weapon.
 Sif and Eric escape to the unknown, and Heimdall shows Thor how disastrous his mission to find Jarnsaxa could be.

 Two terrific reviews for Jarnsaxa Rising are making their rounds on the Internet!

 Podcast enthusiasts know that not much traditional journalism happens with regard to podcasts, especially independent creations.
 However, a few dedicated, kind souls write about podcasts, and write very well.